voxel51/fiftyone/docs/source/user_guide/app.rst

     }

-You can also store dataset-specific plugin settings by storing any subset of the above values on a :ref:`dataset's App config <custom-app-config>`:
+You can also store dataset-specific plugin settings by storing any subset of the above values on a :ref:`dataset's App config <dataset-app-config>`:

 .. code-block:: python
     :linenos: